 Lev Manovich wrote the standard text on ‘new media’, back when that was still a thing.
 It was called The Language of New Media (MIT Press 2001).Already in that book, Manovich proposed a more enduring way of framing media studies for the post-broadcast age.
 In his most recent book, Software Takes Command (Bloomsbury 2013) we get this more robust paradigm without apologies.
 Like its predecessor it will become a standard text.

 I’m sure I’m not the only one annoyed by the seemingly constant interruptions to my work caused by my computer trying to update some part of the software that runs on it.
+As Cory Doctorow shows so clearly, the tech industry will not actually leave us to our own devices.
 I have it set to require my permission when it does so, at least for those things I can control it updating.
 This might be a common example that points to one of Manovich’s key points about media today.
 The software is always changing.

 Everything is always in beta, and the beta-testing will in a lot of cases be done by us, as a free service, for our vendors.
 Manovich: “Welcome to the world of permanent change – the world that is now defined not by heavy industrial machines that change infrequently, but by software that is always in flux.”
 (2)